Building

 It may not be first thing on your dream home wish list, but ample storage space is a functional necessity.
 All storage areas are clearly labelled on a floor plan, so keep an eye out for them and consider whether the storage options would cater to your needs.
 A walk-in robe (WIR) is a great feature to consider, usually significantly roomier than a built in robe (BIR).
 A walk-in pantry (WIP) is perfect for the avid entertainer, enabling you to conceal mess and appliances while your kitchen remains immaculate.

-Contact Eden Brae homes for a Floor Plan Reading Guide or speak to a sales consultant for further details.
+Got any more questions in mind?
+Contact Eden Brae homes for a Floor Plan Reading Guide or send a message to a sales consultant for further details.